ChrisHowd/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

     > **TIP**: As there is only one event reader for the **evh-az220-func2tsi** Event Hub, using the **$Default** consumer group is fine.
 If more readers were to be added, then it is recommended that one consumer group per reader is used.
 Consumer groups are created on the Event Hub.

+1. Under **Start time**, select **All my data**.

+    Notice there are other options available, such as **Beginning now (default)**, that may be more suitable for a production environment.

 1. Under **Event serialization format**, notice that the read-only value is **JSON**.

 1. Under **Timestamp property name**, leave the value empty.

-    > **TIP**: The name of the event property that should be used as the event timestamp.
-When not specified, event enqueue time within the event source will be used as the event timestamp.
+    > **TIP**: This specifies the name of the event property that should be used as the event timestamp.
+When not specified, the event enqueue time within the event source will be used as the event timestamp.

 1. To create the Event Source, click **Save**.